OlgvP/Windows-Powershell/TrialOfMight.md

 *Used command:* ls, get-command

 ## *password lvl 3-4:*
-*Used command:* **ls and counted manually, not very well method but in this case the fastest for me**
+*Used command:* **ls and counted manually, not very effective method but in this case the fastest for me**

 ## *password lvl 4-5:*
 *Used command:* dir, cd